ahri/eventdb/README.md

 flushed to the physical disk drive.
 Failures of a physical device to atomically write its buffers are not accounted for.

+The lowercase `i` above is to highlight that the responsibility of "isolation" is handed over to client code - probably using [STM](https://hackage.haskell.org/package/stm), rather than being supported directly in the database.

 ### Atomicity
 Grouped writes (i.e. transactions) to the database are guaranteed to be atomic, i.e. they will either all be written, or none of them will be.